adamnstone/ExpertNetworkMap-ANS/README.md

 ## Repo Organization

 - Visualization
-    - Interactive force simulation graph where nodes represent studets and edges represent references between students' documentation
+    - Interactive force simulation graph where nodes represent students and edges represent references between students' documentation
     - Size of nodes corresponds to level of expertise (calculated by in-degree centrality)
     - Color of nodes corresponds to geography
     - Four filters enable users to quickly search for useful documentation by "expertise" level, subject area, geography / Fab Lab, and year